Updated 3 October 2017

-New boats that enter the fishery are required to have observers for the first five trips for purse seine boats and the 10 trips for midwater trawl and midwater pair trawl boats.
-These levels may be increased based on the need for data.
+New boats that enter the fishery are required to have observers for the first five trips for purse seine boats and the first 10 trips for midwater trawl and midwater pair trawl boats.
+These levels may be adjusted depending on the need for data requirements.
 Operators are required to carry an AFMA Observer when directed to do so by AFMA.

 To operate in a Commonwealth fishery, a boat must be an Australian boat and hold the relevant fishing concessions.
 There are several ways that a boat can be an Australian boat.
-These are outlined in Section 4 of the Fisheries Management Act 1991.
+These are outlined in the Fisheries Management Act 1991.

 A quota statutory fishing right represents a share or percentage of the total allowable catch allowed in that fishery.
 Each season a total allowable catch is set for the respective fishery and a proportion of this catch is allocated to fishers based on the number of quota statutory fishing rights they hold.
 The total allowable catch is set in tonnes.
 It may vary from season to season depending on how much fish can be sustainably caught.

 Therefore the number of tonnes that an individual or company can fish, also known as quota, will also vary from season to season.
 The quota held by an individual or company can also vary within a season as statutory fishing rights can be bought, sold or leased in and out.
 Like farmers who choose to lease part of their property for a set time to another farmer to produce food, fishers can lease or sell their statutory fishing rights to other fishers.